Amp63/pyre/README.md

 A list of conditionals and loops can be found [here](#function-list).

-A specific syntax must be followed when creating conditionals and loops.
+To create code inside of brackets, use the `codeblocks` argument.
 Here's an example:

 ```py
 # Prints 'clicked' when a player right clicks with a stick in their hand